 Michele is a writer specializing in education, and family health and wellness.
 A former K-8 educator, she has ten-years-experience working in schools with wide range of socioeconomic backgrounds.

-Use these effective open house strategies and win your next open house9 min read
+Use these effective open house strategies and win your next open house10 min read

-Parents are no longer content to send their child to the most convenient school.
+Parents are no longer content to send their child to the most convenient school next door.
 They want to know how your school will benefit their child.

 Adopt a marketing mentality

-It all comes down to having a defined message that will appeal to prospective parents who come to visit your open day.
+An open house is very similar to a marketing event at a business.
+It all comes down to having a defined, differentiated message that will appeal to prospective parents who come to visit your open house.

 Identifying your competition

 You need to know your competition.
 Are they planning open houses?
 What are they doing?
 Parents need to know why they should come to your open house over another.